The Intellectual Property and Antitrust Review: Argentina

 Additionally, under Section 46 of the Patent Law, where, in the absence of force majeure, three years from the grant of a patent or four years from the patent application have elapsed, and the invention has not been exploited, no serious and real steps have been taken to exploit it, or the exploitation of the invention is discontinued for more than one year, any person may ask the INPI to use the invention without the owner's authorisation.
 The INPI is required to set a reasonable royalty for such a licence, taking into account the average royalties paid in the specific market area.

-Some of the above issues may have been discussed in Millennium Pharmaceuticals and Janssen Cilag Farmacéutica,39 where the plaintiffs filed a lawsuit requesting the defendant to cease using a patent owned by one of the plaintiffs and to compensate them for damages, which was subsequently limited to the latter claim due to the expiration of the aforementioned patent.
+Some of the above issues may have been discussed in Millennium Pharmaceuticals and Janssen Cilag Farmacéutica,40 where the plaintiffs filed a lawsuit requesting that the defendant cease using a patent owned by one of the plaintiffs and compensate them for damages, which was subsequently limited to the latter claim owing to the expiration of the aforementioned patent.
 The defendant replied and counterclaimed for damages caused by the plaintiffs' 'anticompetitive action and abuse of rights and intellectual property', which was the subject of a separate complaint to the CNDC.
 While the antitrust case has not yet been decided and is not public, the aforementioned court case provides some hints of its content.
 According to the complainant, the defendants would not be exploiting the patent and would be engaging in a series of exclusionary acts, such as threatening the plaintiff's clients to commence litigation, should those clients sell the plaintiff's allegedly infringing products.

 iii Anticompetitive settlements of IP disputes